 In the early days of mechanical recording, people went from town to town in the US recording musicians in rural areas.
 Generations of folk and blues compilations were built on those historic discs and they influenced musicians for generations — you’ll recognize the styles.
 Washington Phillips was one of those rural artists.
 His renditions are influential and well-loved by musicians, even though his life and even the instrument he plays remain a mystery.

 Musician and writer Dana Countryman used to publish a magazine called Cool and Strange Music that covered the kind of music you could only find in thrift stores.
-He also wrote about early electronic music pioneers.
-His band creates cheerful remixes of the kind of oddities Countryman collects: instructional albums, kid’s music, religious stuff, and all kinds of music.
+His [Oops!
+Correction: Countryman isn’t in the band, but Cool and Strange contributor Otis Odder is.
+More actually correct info is on the band’s website] band creates cheerful remixes of the kind of oddities Countryman collects: instructional albums, kid’s music, religious stuff, and all kinds of music.

 For all I know, this band could be topping the charts, but because I troll databases for cool music instead of listening to the radio, I found them by searching for steel band music.
 Their cover of 50 Cent’s “PIMP” is extremely groovy, and the rest of the album will keep your butt moving.